 “I would consider the engagement ring as an investment in your love story,” says Gandia.
 “It is the symbol of your commitment, imbued with all of the romance and sentimentality that our life partnerships ignite for us.
 It is that point in the arc of the story where a couple decides to embark on an adventure together and any time they want to look back on where it began, the ring is the talisman that symbolizes that moment.

-6. The Plethora of Engagement Ring Options Means You Can Find Something Amazing, No Matter Your Budget.
+6. The Plethora of Affordable Diamond Engagement Ring Options Means You Can Find Something Amazing, No Matter Your Budget.

 The good news is that whatever your budget, there are more stylish and individualized diamond rings available than ever before.
 For those looking for something beyond the classic round or emerald cut, where size and quality play a big factor in the purchase, the retailer Catbird presents a range of designer-made diamond rings under $3,000.
 “Considering how personal the process of searching for a ring is, we think the price should be secondary to how a ring makes you feel, and what your aesthetic preferences guide you towards,” says Sriya Karumanchi, the store’s Marketing Manager.
 Among her favorites are the modern gold and diamond Diamond Brickwork Ring ($2,025) made exclusively for Catbird by WWAKE, a Brooklyn-based design firm.
 Another feminine option is a gold Paeonia ring by Sofia Zakia with a rose-cut diamond center, which retails for $2,850.